kvsakano/kvsakano.github.io/_posts/2023-10-11-How To Make A Webpage.md

 6. <b> Open your web page locally </b> using the URL pasted in your GitBash.
 You can paste the Server address (example: http://127.0.0.1:4000) in a webpage and your website should pop up.
 - Note that if you terminate the batch job/exit out of the jekyll command, it'll close your local page connection.

-7. <b> Make your edits, then save & push your changes </b>.
-You can either terminate the batch job and use the same GitBash app, or open up a second tab and do so there.
+7. <b> Make your edits, then save & push your changes.</b> You can either terminate the batch job and use the same GitBash app, or open up a second tab and do so there.
 - Useful Git commands:
   - `git add *`
   - `git commit -m "[Insert your message here]"`
   - `git push`

+8. <b> Create a GitHub Action to deploy jekyll-scholar</b>.
+You may have noticed that Dumbarton is not able to run on Github and the author advocates for deplyment on Netlify.
+I don't want to use another website, and I prefer Github Pages, so here's a hack to get Dumbarton working on Github Pages.
+- Go back to your project's GitHub page.
+Click on the <b> Settings -> Pages </b> tab at the top of the screen.
+- GitHub Actions may suggest a few workflows, but you can either click on <b>Configure</b> under the Simple workflow tab, or click on <b>set up a workflow yourself -></b> (both options lead to the same page).
+- You'll need to copy <a href="https://github.com/gemmadanks/gemmadanks.github.io/blob/main/.github/workflows/jekyll.yml" target="_blank" style="color: DodgerBlue; font-weight: bold;">the contents of Gemma's workflow file</a> into the GitHub Actions workflow file.
+Click on <b> Commit Changes </b> to save the workflow file.

+9. <b>Deploy Your Jekyll site to Pages</b> - on GitHub, open your repository and navigate to the Actions page.
+Click on the <b>Deploy Jekyll site to Pages</b> button, then <b> Run workflow.

+10. <b> Enjoy your new webpage! </b> Navigate back to your webpage URL (ex: kvsakano.github.io) and see your updates pushed.
+- Note: you might need to wait a few minutes for your webpage to be deployed - don't panic, this step may take 5-10 minutes.